 The College affords all persons involved in appeals due process.
-This includes the right to confront the person alleging the violation(s), the right to present evidence, and the right to be represented by counsel at their own expense.
+This includes the right to receive written notice the alleged violation(s), the right to present evidence, and the right to be represented by counsel at their own expense.

 STANDARDS OF CONDUCT